zengm-games/zengm/README.md

-# Basketball GM, Football GM, and ZenGM Hockey
+# Basketball GM, Football GM, ZenGM Hockey and ZenGM Baseball

 Single-player sports simulation games.
 Make trades, set rosters, draft players, and try to build the next dynasty, all from within your web browser.
 The games